BRISTOL CITY COUNCIL SERVICES

 The Clifton and Hotwells Improvement Society, popularly known as CHIS, was founded in 1968 and now has well over 1,100 members.
 Its main aims are: To improve the amenities of the area; to preserve the best features; to maintain the quality of life within the area.
 Click here to go the CHIS website

-Bristol Naturalist' Society
+Bristol Naturalists' Society

 The Bristol Naturalists’ Society exists to stimulate a greater awareness of natural history and geology in the Bristol area.
 It is a thriving and friendly Society with something of interest for everybody, young or old, professional or amateur.
 Click here to go to the Bristol Naturalists website